GuickPa/Cryst/README.md

 UI doesn't looks great.
 No time to made improvements.

 # Installation & run
-Download the source code on a Mac with XCode (I really hope you have a working machine with last version of MacOS and last release of XCode)
+Download the source code on a Mac with XCode (I really hope you have a working machine with last version of MacOS and last release of XCode).

-No PODs or external library required.
+No PODs or external libraries required.

 No terminal commands required.

 Just open the Cryst.xcodeproj file inside ./Crist, build & run on iPhone/iPod simulator or device.

 # License